 The size of the sub-top will depend on the size and shape of your stone table top.
 Generally, you’ll want the sub-top to be the same shape (round, square, rectangular) as the stone table top.
 If you have a square or rectangular table, your local hardware store will likely cut your sub-top to size for you when you purchase the wood.
 If you have a round or irregularly shaped table, you’ll likely need to cut your own sub-top or hire a professional.

-The sub-top can be smaller than your stone slab.
-Generally speaking, your sub-top can be inset 6-8? on each side.
-For example, on a 36 x 48 table top, you could have a sub-top that is 28 x 40.
-You'll want to consult with your granite fabricator or contractor for exact specifications.
+The sub-top can be smaller than your stone slab (but make sure it is large enough to cover the mounting plate for your table base).
+Generally speaking, your sub-top can be inset 6-8” on each side.
+For example, on a 36” x 48” table top, you could have a sub-top that is approximately 24” x 36”.
+You’ll want to consult with your granite fabricator or contractor for exact specifications.

 Many people also choose to paint their sub-top and give it a beveled (angled) edge, to make it look even more finished, and help it disappear so as not to be noticeable under the stone.